Forged by Fire

 Forged by Fire is the third full-length album by Greek power metal band Firewind and their first released through Century Media.
+The album was released in Japan on 5 January 2005, and on 12 July 2005 for the rest of the world.
 From this album onwards, Gus G is the sole ever-present in their professional discography, following the replacement of Stephen Fredrick with Chitral "Chity" Somapala.
 It is also the first album to feature keyboardist Bob Katsionis.